Equine Assisted

 Jacqueline Lauko (Johnson), NCC, MC, LPC is the founder of this Arizona practice.

-Jacqueline is a Licensed Professional Counselor and a National Certified Counselor who uses her own individual model of equine assisted psychotherapy called The Icarus Model®.
-She currently conducts research with colleagues to show the effectiveness of equine-assisted psychotherapy to improve her practice model.
-This Agency of 3 clinicians specializes in sensory processing, ADHD, Autism, Anxiety, and mild trauma in children and adults.
+Jacqueline is a Licensed Professional Counselor and a National Certified Counselor who utilizes her own individual model of equine-assisted psychotherapy, called The Icarus Model®.
+She currently conducts research with colleagues to demonstrate the effectiveness of equine-assisted psychotherapy in improving her practice model.
+This Agency of 3 clinicians specializes in sensory processing, ADHD, Autism, Anxiety, and cellular/preverbal trauma in children and adults.
 We are trained in neurodiverse affirmative therapy practices.
-Each clinician was hand selected and trained 1:1 for a year.
+Each clinician was hand-selected and trained 1:1 for a year.
 Jacqui takes training to the highest level so she meets with clinicians twice a week and shadows sessions to ensure the clinician is meeting the client’s needs and providing a high level of care.
+Now collaborating with Wild Ember Psychiatry & Therapy to provide cutting-edge practices such as GeneSight® testing, QbCheck testing, same-day psychiatric consultations and upper-level care through a functional medicine NP to uncover the root cause of the anxiety!

 black jacket employees

-This state-of-the-art facility is located in a private setting which includes 8-9 ft high block fencing all around to ensure as much confidentiality as possible when working outside with the animals.
+This state-of-the-art facility is located in a private setting, which includes 8-9 ft high block fencing all around to ensure as much confidentiality as possible when working outside with the animals.
 There is also a coded gate to ensure the property is secure and there are no unauthorized visitors.
+There is a professional mist system and fans for comfort during summer sessions.
 Jacqui personally designed the barn and arena to fit the needs of the horses and clients so they can be comfortable in all weather conditions.
-There is an air-conditioned office and clean bathroom on site.
+There is an air-conditioned office and a clean bathroom on site.
 We have an additional location in Mesa (Lehi area).
-In-home services available in the East valley only (Gilbert, Mesa).
+In-home services available in the East Valley only (Gilbert, Mesa).
 Virtual coaching & consultation services are available for adults internationally through Skye Life Solutions.

-She sees healing as a holistic process which is why she consults with a team of naturopathic doctors, expert therapists, psychiatrists and personal trainers who are available for consults.
-She is trained in CMHIMP which integrates natural remedies and nutrition in treatment to achieve the desired results.
+She sees healing as a holistic process, which is why she consults with a team of naturopathic doctors, expert therapists, psychiatrists and personal trainers who are available for consults.
+She is trained in CIMHP (2018) which integrates natural remedies and nutrition in treatment to achieve the desired results (currently supervised by Ashleigh McDonnell, PMHNP).
 Treating the entire body and ensuring everything is in balance is imperative to healing psychologically.
 Bemer (PEMF) therapy is also used in sessions for no additional cost.
-This therapy is used all over the world to increase circulation, cellular detox and may improve anxiety.
+This therapy is used all over the world to increase circulation and cellular detox.
 Some techniques Jacqui and her team use are clinical hypnosis, Geek Therapy®, play therapy techniques, Somatic Experiencing®, IFS parts work, eco therapy, art therapy techniques and mindfulness.

 All of our animals are fully vetted & assessed by a behaviorist.
 Dr. Susan Fay of Sacred Spaces https://www.drsusanfay.com/(see photo of her and Fiji) is our equine behaviorist and Gina Kraus is our K9 behaviorist.